 Blower motor resistor

 If there is a voltage at the motor (at least 4-6 Volt at low speed and 12 Volt at high speed), but the motor doesn't run, the motor is bad or jammed.

 Testing the voltage at the blower motor.
 If there is a voltage at the motor (at least 4-6 Volt at low speed and 12 Volt at high speed), but the motor doesn't run, the motor is bad.

 Leaves, twigs, nuts, pieces of a ripped cabin filter can jam the blade of the blower motor.
 This happens in many cars.

 If there is no voltage at the motor, the entire blower motor circuit must be tested, starting from a fuse.
+See: how to check a fuse in a car.
 The blower motor replacement costs from $320 to $650, depending on the car.

 If you need a proper diagnostic procedure, we posted several links where you can access a service manual for your car for a subscription fee.
 Check this post, scroll down the page.